Dr. Alan Stewart

 Anne Marie grew up in Massachusetts and received her bachelor of science degree in Marine Ecology from Simmons College.
 She attended the Veterinary School at the University of California, Davis and graduated with her DVM degree.
 Since the early 1990s, she has worked as a feline-exclusive veterinarian in San Francisco.
 She served as the treasurer for the San Francisco Veterinary Medical Association for 10 years.
 When not working with SF Aid for Animals, she also enjoys volunteering for the California Academy of Science.
 Outside of work, some of her interests include extensive travel and cultural exchange.

-Kathy holds over twenty-five years of health care policy, program development, and management experience.
-She has held senior level positions in both the public health and insurance industries, most recently working at the University Of California, San Francisco to develop and implement an innovative statewide breast cancer program, and to develop a new insurance plan for UC employees.
+Kathy has many years of public health policy, program development, and management experience in the health care field.
+She has held senior level positions in the insurance industry, and was part of the leadership team in developing and implementing an innovative statewide breast cancer program at the University Of California, San Francisco.
 Kathy received her Master of Public Health degree from San Diego State University and her Bachelor of Science degree in Kinesiology from Cal Poly, San Luis Obispo.
-She has been an advocate for access to quality healthcare for humans, and has also been an avid supporter of animal welfare issues.
-Kathy has been volunteering at the SFSPCA and Pets Unlimited for many years, and is delighted to be part of SFAfA to help animals in need of life-saving care.
+She is an advocate for access to quality, affordable health care for humans, and has also been an avid supporter of animal welfare issues for many years.

-Ken is a Senior Associate General Counsel with Franklin Templeton Investments and has 18 years of experience in the investment management business.
+Ken is a Senior Counsel with Dodge & Cox and has over 20 years of experience in the investment management business.
 A native of Scotland, Ken received his LLB and postgraduate diploma in legal practice from the University of Edinburgh.
 Starting his career in the U.K., Ken spent 6 years working in Hong Kong before finding his home in San Francisco in 2005.
 Ken has volunteered for many years with organizations that champion the human-animal bond and is very happy now to be involved with SFAfA.
 Outside of work, Ken enjoys travel, creative writing, swimming and entertaining Lucy, a shy retiring chihuahua mix who photobombs with charm.